Klopp gives Keita and Matip injury updates ahead of Newcastle United clash | Goal.com

 “I am not sure how serious it is now, but it was serious enough that he had to leave the pitch.
 The rest of the information I will get tomorrow.”

-According to former star Jamie Carragher, it is dominant that the Reds should sign a central defender in the January transfer window due to the club’s injury fears.
+According to former star Jamie Carragher, it is important that the Reds sign a central defender in the January transfer window due to the club’s injury crisis.

 "It's a massive worry, but it's not a new worry.
 Joel Matip will not play every game between now and the end of the season,” Carragher told Sky Sports.